 You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
-We do not require you to get referrals to go to network providers.
+We do not require you to get referrals to go to network providers for office visits.